Contingency plan: Definition, examples & how to create

 4. Conduct a business impact analysis

-A business impact analysis (BIA) is a deep dive into your operations to identify exactly which systems keep your operations ticking.
-A BIA will help you predict what impact a specific risk could have on your business and, in turn, the response you and your team should take if that risk were to occur.
+A business impact analysis (BIA) is a deep dive into your operations to identify which systems keep your business running.
+A BIA helps you predict the effect of a specific risk and determine the appropriate response.

 [inline illustration] Business impact analysis for a contingency plan (example)